Advanced Sudoku Strategy

 The only other option for Ce was for it to be a 5 rather than a 2, and this forces us to put a 7 in Ch.
 So now we have the alternative scenario with Ch and Ce highlighted in green and for this alternative the blue squares show other squares which can not take a 7.

-Well, we are in luck as there is one square which is blue in both the alternatives, this is square Bh - which we have colored drk blue to highlight it.
-In general there could be more than one square in common and the rule would apply to all the squares common to the two alternatives.
+Well, we are in luck as there are two squares which are blue in both the alternatives, that is square Bh and Cf - which we have highlighted in dark blue.
+Square Cf is not particularly helpful because we already knew a 7 could not go there - there is a 7 in column f (Square Gf).
 Square Bh can not be a 7 for either of the only two possibilities available for Ce (5 or 2) and so 7 can be safely excluded from the possibilities for this square.
-In the case of this particular puzzle, this is crucial, as that leaves only one choice for Bh as it can not be a 7 it must be the remaining possibility of '9', the hook strategy enables us to immediately solve a square and it turns out to be the last tricky one to solve.
+In the case of this particular puzzle, this is crucial, as that leaves only one choice for Bh as it can not be a 7 it must be the remaining possibility of 9, the hook strategy enables us to immediately solve a square and it turns out to be the last tricky one to be solved.

 The Sudoku Hook is a general technique, the term X-Y Wing name comes from its mathematical formulation as three squares containing [x, y]; [y, z] and [x, z].
 (In our case x=5; y=2; z=7).
 It tells us that the shared squares where the two alternative allocations for z intersect can not possibly contain a z.